Courses

 Credits 1

-This advanced-level course prepares students for a career in the global fashion industry.
-Students gain deeper knowledge of the field and apply skills in marketing.
-Students explore sustainability, social responsibility, entrepreneurship, technology applications, buying, portfolio development, and careers.
-Academic skills related to the content are part of this course.
+Students will gain deeper knowledge of the exciting and ever-changing world of fashion, where they can apply skills and develop strategies in fashion marketing.
+Students will produce promotional events and explore sustainability, social responsibility, entrepreneurship, technology applications, buying, portfolio development, and careers.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 Fashion Marketing